Skip to content

 Pro Tip

-Pattern must be quoted by single quote ' to prevent shell from interpreting $ sign. sg -p '$PROP && $PROP()' is okay.
+The pattern must be enclosed in single quotes ' to prevent the shell from interpreting the $ sign. ast-grep -p '$PROP && $PROP()' is okay.

 Rewrite

 Cool?
-Now we can use this pattern to refactor TypeScript source!
+Now we can use this pattern to refactor the TypeScript source!

 shell